ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

-run xampp php my admin first
+run xampp php my admin first\
---then switch to the directory of the files before running these commands
+then switch to the directory of the files before running these commands

----objective
+---
+## future plans
---too put local logsa on each computer
+ - too put local logs on each computer
+    > maybe a text file that is saved on the local pc

+---
+### commands
      node server/server.js
 for server